What is GPU?

 - If it’s been a while since you last opened your hardware to give it a good dusting — or if you’ve never done that — your GPU could heat up due to good old-fashioned dust particles.
 As dust builds up on your graphics card, it loses the ability to efficiently radiate heat, so it can’t cool down on its own.

 - Your system uses one or more fans in its casing to expel hot air.
 These fans would not be able to cool down their sensitive internal components when they get obstructed by dust or when they stop working properly.
-You can even get your own fan with your graphics card, so verify that too.
+You can even get your own fan with your graphics card, so check that too before you buy any new GPU.

 Optimal and sustainable temperatures are crucial for your GPU’s health.
 Therefore, I would also like to share how you can lower GPU temp here.

 Place your system where the fans could be doing their work.
-Don’t place your monitor inside a drawer or cabinet, on a mattress.
 Laptops do not belong to your lap, in spite of their name.
 Always place your computer on a flat surface, such as a computer desk, if possible.
 You can place your desktop on a tiled or wooden board, too.
 Make sure there is space at all sides of your system for airflow.

 Time to replace Thermal Paste